shofiqtest/shofiqtest/README.md

 - 💬 I am a person who is positive about every aspect of life.
 There are many things I like to do, to see, and to experience.
       I like to think, I like to dream; I like to talk, I like to listen.
 - 😄 Pronouns: ...
-- ⚡ Fun fact: Machine Learning, Artificial intelligence, Medical Industry
+- ⚡ I love to : Machine Learning, Artificial intelligence, Medical Industry

 ### 📫 How to reach me:
    [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/mdshofiqul/)